 In my experience, workers, employees, managers and executives focus way to much energy on why they didn’t do anything wrong versus what they did right.
-I believe focusing on what an applicant or employee did right is a strong strategy when trying to win an appeal.
+Focusing on what an applicant or employee did right is sometimes a very strong strategy when trying to win an appeal for benefits.

-Because misconduct in an employment setting is a phrase used over and over again by people who do not understand it, I prefer to focus on what isn’t employment misconduct.
+Because misconduct in an employment setting is a phrase used by people who do not understand it, I prefer to focus on what isn’t employment misconduct.